Last Updated on by

 Consuming satiating saturated and monounsaturated fats are the most monumental parts of the ketogenic diet; if you want to follow along with the ketogenic diet that helps you to lose weight, but also helps to give you a healthier body, you should start to consume a larger amount of high-quality fats.

 Also, don’t be afraid to add a little more protein into your diet.
-Meats that have a higher fat content, such as fish and steak are great to eat if you’re looking to feel satiated because the fat takes a longer time for your body to break down and digest (in comparison to carbs).
+Meats that have higher fat content, such as fish and steak are great to eat if you’re looking to feel satiated because the fat takes a long time for your body to break down and digest (in comparison to carbs).

 While you may have heard that overeating protein on the ketogenic diet can be a bad thing, as it can trigger gluconeogenesis, which is where your body produces glucose from non-carb sources, such as protein), ultimately kicking your body out of ketosis.
 There are some keto bloggers, scientists, and doctors that argue that gluconeogenesis kicking your body out of ketosis is just a myth.